Bryan Rogers Allegedly Offered To Help A Teen Girl Escape Her Abusive Parent – If She Would Film The Rape

 The girls’ parents, meanwhile, reported her missing.

 Using records from Rogers’ internet provider, investigators were able to read their conversations, and they concluded that the missing girl was with her.
 When authorities served a search warrant at his home, he allegedly told police that she wasn’t there.
-However, she was later found hiding in a basement room, “scared, but doing OK,” according to police.
+However, she was later found hiding in a basement room “scared, but doing OK,” according to police.

-Rogers has been charged with with knowingly persuading a minor to engage in sexually explicit conduct for the purpose of producing a visual depiction of such conduct, as well as transporting that depiction across state lines.
+Rogers has been charged with knowingly persuading a minor to engage in sexually explicit conduct for the purpose of producing a visual depiction of such conduct, as well as transporting that depiction across state lines.

 The girl’s father, Randall Pruitt, has been charged with rape.